Aaron98990/ways-of-the-game/misconduct.md

 Simply disagreeing with the referee is not an offense or stating a simple opinion/fact is not dissent.

-1. "You can overrule the linesman"
+- "You can overrule the linesman"
-2. "That's a flop"
+- "That's a flop"
-3. "That's was outside the penalty area."
+- "That's was outside the penalty area."
-4. "Call it both ways.
+- "Call it both ways.
 Your calling everything for the other team."
-5. "No way that's a foul."
+- "No way that's a foul."

 #### **Dissent by word**

-1. Yelling / following at a match offical at close distance [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
+-  Yelling at  a match offical at close distance [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
-2. Continous and persistent arguing
+- Continous, prolonged, persistent arguing
-4. “Referee, are you blind?
-You're a joke.”
+- “Referee, are you blind?
+You're a joke.
+Do your job!”
-5. "Do I need to teach you how to ref? / Is this your first time reffing?"
+- "Do I need to teach you how to ref? / Is this your first time reffing?"
-6. “Whose side are you on?”
+- “Whose side are you on?”
-7. Swearing at a referee "That's a fucking foul!"
+- Swearing at a referee "That's a fucking foul!"

 #### **Dissent by action**

+The NBA has an an 11 video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
+A technical foul is similar to a caution.
+The NBA is definitly stricter than FIFA competitions when it comes with dissent.
+"Personally", I do not consider a wave off dissent.

-1. Gesture the wearing of spectacles after a decision
+- Gesture the wearing of spectacles
+- Invading a match offical's personal space
+- Air punching towards or away a match offical
+- Running a distance to complain to the referee [The goalkeeper runs a distance to complain with the referee.](https://youtu.be/1g2DRURrbAo?t=805)
-2. Sarcastic clapping against a decision
+- Sarcastic clapping
-3. Throwing the ball to the ground or kicking it away [The player should of gotten for protesting the correct foul call by throwing the ball to the ground. ](https://www.youtube.com/watch?v=oaRIL13l-hE)
+- Throwing (spiking) the ball to the ground [The player should of gotten for protesting the correct foul call by throwing the ball to the ground. ](https://www.youtube.com/watch?v=oaRIL13l-hE)
-4. Surrounding or mobbing a match offical while arguing
+- Surrounding or mobbing a match offical while arguing

 <!-- tabs:end -->